Referendums in Lithuania

-There have been twelve referendums in Lithuania since it declared independence from the Soviet Union on March 11, 1990.
-Because of strict requirements only four referendums were successful.
-Older Lithuanian laws required that more than a half of all registered voters (not a half of voters who participate) would vote in support of a proposal for it to become a binding obligation to the government.
+There have been fifteen referendums in Lithuania since it declared independence from the Soviet Union on 11 March 1990.
+Because of strict requirements, only four referendums have been successful.
+Older Lithuanian laws required that more than half of all registered voters (not half of voters who participate) would vote in support of a proposal for it to become a binding obligation to the government.
 In 2002, this requirement was lowered to one third of all registered voters.

-The procedure to call for a referendums is also challenging.
-The initiators need to present 300,000 signatures of registered voters in three months or the Seimas, the Parliament of Lithuania, has to approve it by a fourth of all the members of the Seimas.
-Despite the difficulties, the idea to call referendums is very popular among the politicians.
+The procedure to call for a referendum is also challenging.
+The initiators need to present 300,000 signatures of registered voters in three months or the Seimas, the Parliament of Lithuania, has to approve it by a quarter of all the members of the Seimas.
+Despite the difficulties, the idea to call referendums is very popular among politicians.

 2002 law changes

-In anticipation of referendum regarding the membership in the European Union, the Law on Referendum was passed on June 4, 2002.
+In anticipation of the 2003 referendum regarding membership of the European Union, the Law on Referendum was passed on 4 June 2002.

 The law prescribes that the voting is conducted based on democratic principles: universal, direct, and equal suffrage and secret ballot.
 There are two types of referendums: mandatory and consultative (deliberative).
 Mandatory referendums must be held to: